Rajeshwaran-raj/Python-Basic-App/README.md

 }
 ```

-## 5. Notes
+## 4. Notes

 - Storage is a simple in-memory Python dictionary (`ITEMS`) in `api/views.py`.
+- A few sample items are hard-coded on startup so that `/api/items/` already
+  returns data.
-- When you stop and start `runserver`, all items are cleared.
+- When you stop and start `runserver`, all runtime changes are cleared and
-- You can extend this pattern to other entities or later switch to real
-  Django models and a database with the same URL structure.
+  the data is reset to the initial hard-coded values.